 Surrounded by the southern Carpathian mountains and nestled in the heart of Transylvania, Brasov is the place where Romanians go when they want a holiday.
 Yes the main street could be considered quite ‘touristy’, with bars and restaurants as far as the eye can see.
 But you will find a nice mix of locals and foreigners in this historic little town.
 Summer or Winter – Brasov has something to offer everyone.

-We were there for a couple of very rainy days last summer – so here’s our guide to Things to do in Brasov (when it’s a little bit wet).
+We were there for a couple of very rainy days to explore this beautiful part of Romania – so here’s our guide to Things to do in Brasov (when it’s a little bit wet).

 There’s always time for food – especially an extended lunch with a few local wines if it’s wet outside.
 Romanian food is quite similar throughout the country, but each place likes to put it’s own personal flair on these traditional favourites.